Welcome to Liverpool Public Library

 - A maximum of two people may share a computer during an appointment.
 Patrons may not share a computer that is in the designated Quiet Zone.

 - If you need to cancel an appointment, you may do it in person or by phone before the appointment begins.

 - The computers will automatically end all sessions five (5) minutes before the library closes.
 A warning is sent 10 minutes before the library closes.

 Viewing graphic pornography (images prohibited under New York State Penal Law) on any of the computers in a public area will result in the loss of the use of any public access computer in the library for 6 months.

 Please Keep in Mind

 - Librarians are trained to provide limited start-up support only.
-We offer a wide variety of self-help books on our computer reference shelf.
+We offer a wide variety of self-help books on our computer nonfiction shelf.

 - Liverpool Public Library is not responsible for users’ personal property.

 - No additional software may be installed on library equipment.